getvpro/Get-VMware-QuickInventory/readme.md

 1. Scan all VMs to ID which ESXi hosts are running older BIOS (EFI) levels.
 The suggestion would be to update where required in a maintenance window
 1. Checks vCPU to Physical CPU ratio.
 It's suggested not to exceed a ratio of 5 for Citrix environments , but other workloads can run fine at higher ratios

+ ## Output
+1. an HTML report will be created
+2. A single XLS workbook will be created, with multiple tabs will be created for the relevant elements listed in the previous section